-Drug Abuse Trends in El Paso, Texas
+Drug And Alcohol Addiction In El Paso, Texas

 El Paso, Texas, is a 248 square-mile city located on the Rio Grande river across from Ciudad Juarez, the most populated city in the Mexican state of Chihuahua.
 The city itself is home to 683,577 residents, and there are over 2.7 million people in the El Paso-Juarez-Las Cruces metro area.
-Spanish for “The Pass,” El Paso is considered both a High-Intensity Drug Trafficking Area and transshipment hub for illicit substances – primarily methamphetamine and heroin.
-Accordingly, there was a 103% increase in meth seizures at the Texas-Mexico border between 2014 and 2016.
+Spanish for “The Pass,” El Paso is considered both a High-Intensity Drug Trafficking Area and transshipment hub for illicit substances – primarily Methamphetamine and Heroin.
+Accordingly, there was a 103% increase in Meth seizures at the Texas-Mexico border between 2014 and 2016.
 However, as gruesome as the Mexican drug cartel violence remains across the border, El Paso has consistently ranked as one of the safest cities in America.

 El Paso Addiction Statistics

-44,000 pounds of marijuana were seized by El Paso Border Patrol in 2014.
+44,000 pounds of Marijuana were seized by El Paso Border Patrol in 2014.

-In 2014, 366 poison control cases in Texas involved meth, with an average victim age of 29.
+In 2014, 366 poison control cases in Texas involved Meth, with an average victim age of 29.

 Methamphetamine treatment rates increased by 500% between 1995 and 2014.

-Among El Paso adults, alcoholism remains a primary reason for seeking addiction treatment, though opioid dependence continues to grow.
+Among El Paso adults, alcoholism remains a primary reason for seeking addiction treatment, though Opioid dependence continues to grow.
 Marijuana and alcohol are common addiction treatments among youth.

 While considering the cost of rehab, it’s important to consider an individual’s surroundings and comfortability when selecting addiction treatment.
 To remove themselves from local triggers, some may choose to travel outside of El Paso for drug rehab.
 Detox and inpatient rehab at an out-of-area facility can help an individual focus on their recovery without worrying about hometown stressors.
 Also, there may be more options for therapy types and amenities.